| |

 as sweet as candy.
 All of these great traits is what gives this chestnut tree

 its name.
-A excellent pollinator.
+A good pollinator.
+Winter cold tolerant to -20F.

 Regis Montis Chestnut Tree (ExJ)